-To develop and execute variety of assembly language programs of Intel 8086 including arithmetic and logical, sorting, searching, and string manipulation operations.
+OBJECTIVES : To develop and execute variety of assembly language programs of Intel 8086 including arithmetic and logical, sorting, searching, and string manipulation operations.
 To develop and execute the assembly language programs based on DOS/BIOS commands for various operations.
 To develop and execute the assembly language programs for interfacing Intel 8086 with peripheral devices.
 To develop and execute simple programs on 8051 micro controller.
 To train students on keil software for execution of 8051 programs.
-To develop and execute the assembly language programs for interfacing Intel 8051 programs.
+To develop and execute the assembly language programs for interfacing Intel 8051 with peripheral devices on keil software.